NOAA-PMEL/PyFerret/README.md

 (the pyferret branch of the ferret project in the TMAP SVN repository at PMEL) using git-svn.

-# Anaconda Installation on Linux, OS X, and Windows 10/bash
+## Anaconda Installation - Linux, OS X, and Windows 10/bash

 Download and install [miniconda](http://conda.pydata.org/miniconda.html) for your system.
 Note that Windows 10 bash must use the Linux version!
 The Python version in miniconda does not matter; `pyferret` only uses ` Python 2.7` and will install it in the `pyferret` environment.